microsoft/FluidFramework/api-report/merge-tree.api.md

     structureChange?: boolean;
 }

+// Warning: (ae-incompatible-release-tags) The symbol "InsertOnlyAttributionPolicyFactory" is marked as @public, but its signature references "IAttributionPolicyFactory" which is marked as @alpha
+//
 // @public
 export class InsertOnlyAttributionPolicyFactory implements IAttributionPolicyFactory {
     // Warning: (ae-incompatible-release-tags) The symbol "create" is marked as @public, but its signature references "AttributionPolicy" which is marked as @alpha